 In simple words, solar farms are a way to go off-grid and reduce your energy bill if you don’t have a suitable roof or live in a shared building.

-Don’t worry, you don’t have to spend thousands of dollars and go totally off-grid, you can start small by switching to solar lights, or solar heaters for example.
+Don’t worry, you don’t have to spend thousands of dollars and go totally off-grid, you can start small by switching to solar street lights, or solar heaters for example.
 Remember, every watt matters.

 C. Sign up for energy-saving programs and incentives